codewithbhm/Download-Books/README.md

 Each directory is organized to keep the code modular and maintainable.
 The `utils/` folder contains critical functions that handle scraping and file downloading, while the `logs/` directory gathers runtime logs for monitoring.

-## Final Notes

-This modern README uses a clear structure and straightforward language, making it easier for experienced developers to quickly understand the project’s capabilities.
-The code has been thoroughly checked across the repository to extract these key insights.

-Happy Coding!